-You will also have a snippet that autocompletes the function and the parameters.
+And you also have a snippet that autocompletes the function and the parameters.

 You also have some table types, like Dictionary, Array, Map and Objects, which will give types to the parameters of a for loop.

-Dictionary will give you
+Dictionary gives you

 string as key and